EljakimHerrewijnen/Gupje/README.md

 # Gupje
-Gupje is a bare metal architecture based stub debugger that helps in post-exploitation steps.
-Like booting a device after RCE has been achieved.
-Gupje is also capable of doing hardware-in-the-middle approaches as well as keeping control over a device while it is booting(Hijack trustzone etc.).
+Gupje is a bare metal architecture based stub debugger that helps in ``post-exploitation`` steps.
+Like booting a smartphone after RCE has been achieved.
+Gupje is also capable of doing ``hardware-in-the-middle`` approaches as well as keeping control over a device while it is booting(Hijack trustzone etc.).

 Gupje currently supporting the following architectures:
     * ARM64 (good support)